hitz-zentroa/This-is-not-a-Dataset/README.md

 ## Evaluating a LLM

 We provide a script to evaluate any LLM in the dataset.
 First, you need to create a configuration file.
-See [config/zero-shot](configs/zero-shot) for an example.
+See [configs/zero-shot](configs/zero-shot) for examples.
 This script will evaluate the model in our dataset in zero-shot setting.
 Here is an example config to evaluate LLama2-7b Chat:

 > We will format the inputs using the chat_template stored in the tokenizer